 If we amend or grant a waiver of one or more of the provisions of our Code of Business Conduct and Ethics, we intend to satisfy the requirements under Item 5.05 of Item 8-K regarding the disclosure of amendments to or waivers from provisions of our Code of Business Conduct and Ethics that apply to our principal executive officer, principal financial officer and principal accounting officer by posting the required information on the Company's website at www.intermexonline.com.
-The information found on the website is not part of, and is not incorporated into, this prospectus.
+The information found on the website is not part of this prospectus.